backdrop-ops/contrib/examples/README.md

 line of this paragraph is 80 characters for reference.)

 Detail in READMEs should be limited to the minimum required for installation and getting started.
-More detailed documentation should be moved to a GitHub wiki page.
-For Example: https://github.com/backdrop-contrib/setup/wiki/Documentation
+More detailed documentation should be moved to a GitHub wiki page. https://github.com/backdrop-contrib/setup/wiki/Documentation

 Installation
 ------------